Jrodr4544/angular-filter-in-controllers-readme-v-000/README.md

 </ul>
 ```

-Everytime that our digest cycle is ran, our filter is re-ran, even if there are no changes to the `ctrl.search` value.
+Everytime that our digest cycle is run, our filter is re-run, even if there are no changes to the `ctrl.search` value.
 This means there are pointless recalculations done by Angular.

 One way that we can stop this is by actually filtering on the `ctrl.contacts` array in our controller.
 We can then control *when* we filter on the list.